Seikichi Odo

-Seikichi Odo (born July 26, 1927 in Okinawa – died March 24, 2002), whose name means "world walker" in Japanese, was a karateka.
+Seikichi Odo (July 26, 1926, in Okinawa – March 24, 2002), whose name means "world walker" in Japanese, was a karateka.
 He combined kobudō and karate techniques to found the Ryūkyū Hon Kenpo Kobujutsu Federation.

 Education

 Of pechin descent, he was small in stature and introverted as a youth.
 At age 9 Odo began his martial arts training in judo.
 At age 13 Odo met Koho Kuba of Kawasaki, Okinawa.
 Kuba taught Odo the art of Okinawa-te.
 At the age of 20, Odo began to study Okinawan kobudō.
 He studied weapons arts diligently to ensure the preservation of the old ways.
 Odo's kobudō instructors included many of the leading practitioners of Okinawa, such as Mitsuo Kakazu, Kenko Nakaima, Shinpo Matayoshi and Seiki Toma.
 At 23 Odo began to study karate under Shigeru Nakamura.

 Odo studied both kobudō (with Mitsuo Kakazu) as well as karate and kobudō with Seiki Toma, who was a student of Zenpo Shimabukuro who was taught by Chōtoku Kyan (1870–1945).
 Odo considered Nakamura as his primary instructor as well as mentor.